hello-robot/stretch_ros2/stretch_moveit_config/demo.md

 git checkout feature/hybrid_planning
 ```

+4. a.
+In the absence of support for stretch_calibration in ROS 2 (porting in progress which will make this step redundant), we need to manually move the calibrated urdf file named stretch.urdf from the stretch_description/urdf directory in stretch_ros (in ROS Melodic) to its counterpart in stretch_ros2 (in ROS 2 Galactic).

+4. b.
+We also need to move the controller_calibration_head.yaml file from the stretch_core/config directory in stretch_ros to its counterpart in stretch_ros2.

 5. In a new terminal, collect all of the packages to build from source.
 Use the command below to automate collection of these packages.
 Download the stretch_moveit2.repos file or copy and paste the contents of the file from [here](https://github.com/hello-robot/stretch_ros2/blob/feature/hybrid_planning/stretch_moveit_config/stretch_moveit2.repos).

 ```